quist00/carpentries.org/pages/community.md

 and debriefing sessions.
 Find links to them on this <a href="http://pad.carpentries.org/pad-of-pads">Etherpad</a>, and subscribe to the calendar below to watch all that is going on throughout our community.

+* General community events are listed in blue.
+* [CarpentryCon 2022](https://2022.carpentrycon.org/) events are listed in orange.
+Visit the CarpentryCon 2022 website for more information.

 <div id='calendar' markdown="0"></div>

 <hr>